ESSENTIAL MUSIC FESTIVAL PACKING LIST

 So you’re headed to your first camping music festival huh?
-Well helllll yeahhh!
+Helllll yeahhh brother (or sister)!
 I’m stoked for the adventure you’re about to have.
-However, when you don’t know what to expect, packing for your festival can be a bit daunting.
+However, when you don’t know what to expect, packing for your first music festival can be a bit daunting.

 Typically, festivals will have a central area barricaded off from the campgrounds to house the main stages.
 Before entering this area, you will be required to pass different checkpoints where you’ll be subjected to a pat down and your bag searched by festival volunteers.
 Every festival is different in how strict their checkpoints are, so keep that in mind whenever bringing anything inside.